BFTrainer/Replayer/README.md

 # BFTrainerSimu
-A simulator for BFTrainer evaluation
+A scheduler log replayer for BFTrainer evaluation

 - This simulator replays real scheduler logs for evaluation of different DNN training scenarios and objective metrics.
 - The simulator uses exactly the same MILP implementation as it in the BFTrainer.